 Building your strength is incredibly important in improving your 60-yard dash time.

-Squats can be an excellent way to build strength in your legs.
+Squats are an excellent way to build strength in your legs.
 For example, take a baseball player who is 175 pounds and can squat 400 pounds versus a 175-pound baseball player that can only do 300 pounds.

 The player who can squat 400 pounds is putting 200 pounds of force per foot into the ground.
 The other player is only putting out 150 pounds of force per foot.